4nth0ny1/4nth0ny1/README.md

 ### Full Stack Web Developer

-A passionate full stack web developer dedicated to developing programs that maximize efficiency in the workplace and life.
+A passionate full stack developer with DevOps dedicated to developing programs that maximize efficiency in the workplace and life.
 Let's connect!

 Check out my portfolio website ...
 [Creative RNDR](https://new-portfolio-pi-seven.vercel.app/)

-- 🔭 I’m currently working on a custom database, like SQLite, built in Java.
+- 🔭 I’m currently working on a expanding my knowledge of Java and DevOps with technologies like Jenkins, Docker, Azure and more.
-- 💬 I really like the T3 Stack, MERN Stack, and NextJS for frontend stuff.
-- 🌱 I’m currently learning Typescript, Framer Motion, React Testing Library, and Jest